 The School of Politics, International Studies and Philosophy has 36 full-time academics, making it by some distance the largest institutional centre for the study of these subjects in Ireland and one of the largest in the UK.

-The UK Research Assessment Exercise – RAE 2008 – has produced very impressive results in its assessment of research carried out in the School .
+The UK Research Assessment Exercise – RAE 2008 – produced very impressive results in its assessment of research carried out in the School .
 Over 50% of the research was judged to be ‘world-leading’ or ‘internationally excellent’, and the School performed very well in relation to Departments in other UK Universities.
 Of 58 UK Politics Departments, QUB came 11th, in terms of the average grade for research multiplied by the number of people submitted; within the prestigious Russell Group, QUB Politics was ranked 8th.
-Queen's Philosophy was also confirmed as excellent, with 65% of its research activity rated either in Category 4* or Category 3* (i.e. world leading or internationally excellent).
+Philosophy was also confirmed as excellent, with 65% of its research activity rated either in Category 4* or Category 3* (i.e. world leading or internationally excellent).
 These impressive results reinforce QUB’s position as one of the leading centres in the UK for world-class research in Politics, International Studies and Philosophy

-Across the School we pride ourselves in the high quality of our teaching, and this was reflected in the very positive outcome of our Internal Periodic Review in 2008.
-We have a large and lively group of students taking undergraduate programmes (Single Honours, Major, Joint and Minor) in Politics, Philosophy, International Politics and Conflict Studies, and in 2009 we introduced the Politics, Philosophy and Economics (PPE) or joint honours degrees in Politics, Philosophy and International Studies.
+Across the School we pride ourselves in the high quality of our teaching, and this was reflected most recently in the very positive outcome of our Educational Enhancement Process in March 2014.
+We have a large and lively group of undergraduate students taking either single honours degrees in Politics, Philosophy, International Politics and Conflict Studies and Politics, Philosophy and Economics (PPE) or joint honours degrees in Politics, Philosophy and International Studies.
 The School also has a thriving, cosmopolitan group of postgraduate students.
-Many of these are working under the supervision of leading scholars on research degrees (MPhil or PhD) while the others are taking one of our MA programmes in Politics; Political Philosophy; Irish Politics;; Comparative Ethnic Conflict; International Politics; European Integration and Public Policy, Cognitive Science; Gender and Society; Violence, Terrorism and Security; Legislative Studies and Practice.
+Many of these are working under the supervision of leading scholars on research degrees (MPhil or PhD) while the others are taking one of our MA programmes in Politics; Irish Politics; Moral, Legal and Political Philosophy; Comparative Ethnic Conflict; International Relations, European Union Politics; Violence, Terrorism and Security; Legislative Studies and Practice.
 In 2014 we launch a new MA in Medical Ethics and Law.